stevana/stateful-pbt-with-fakes/README-unprocessed.md

 ##### Model

+The model of the process registry contains three things that we haven't seen before.
+The first thing to note is that `Register` and `Unregister` might fail, so we use an `Either ErrorCall` in their respective responses and a function called `abstractError` to make the error from the model and the error from the real implementation match up.
+It's called abstract, because it abstracts away details from the real implementation, and it's a useful technique to know as it can be applied to other settings.

+The second thing to notice is the use of `monitoring` to keep statistics of how often `Register` and `Unregister` actually do fail, this is useful coverage information that ensures that our generators and or pre-conditions are not too restrictive.

 ```{.haskell include=src/Example/Registry/Test.hs snippet=Registry}
 ```

-One new thing to note here is that `WhereIs_` returns the thread id that we wanted to look up, but thread ids also happen to be references.
+The last new thing to note here is that `WhereIs_` returns the thread id that we wanted to look up, but thread ids also happen to be references.
 The way we implemented extending the environment with new references is that we call `Data.Foldable.toList` on all responses, which gives us all references from the